nix-community/nixos-anywhere/docs/howtos.md

 ## Installing on a machine with no operating system

-If your machine doesn't currently have an operating system installed, you still run `nixos-anywhere` remotely to automate the install.
+If your machine doesn't currently have an operating system installed, you can still run `nixos-anywhere` remotely to automate the install.
 To do this, you would first need to boot the target machine from the standard NixOS installer.
 You can either boot from a USB or use `netboot`.